 Your speech pathologist will help you regain as much of your speech and swallowing as possible.

-If you have any questions or concerns, you can contact your doctor’s office at any time after you have been discharged from the hospital.
+If you have any questions or concerns, you can contact your healthcare provider’s office at any time after you’ve been discharged from the hospital.

 Your treatment may change your appearance.
 This can be especially upsetting.
 There are many resources to help you and your family during your recovery.
 Some are here at MSK and others are in your community.
 Ask your doctor, nurse, or social worker about options.
 You may also want to speak with a head and neck cancer survivor.
-This can be arranged through our Patient-to-Patient Support Program.
-Most people find it very reassuring to see someone who has been through what they are facing.
+This can be arranged through our Patient and Caregiver Support Program.
+Most people find it very reassuring to see someone who has been through something like what they’re facing.

 The Resources for Life After Cancer (RLAC) Program provides support and education for people who are finished with treatment.
-To learn more about the programs they offer, call 646-888-4740 or go to: www.mskcc.org/experience/living-beyond-cancer/services-survivors.
+To learn more about the programs they offer, call 646-888-8106 or go to www.mskcc.org/experience/living-beyond-cancer/services-survivors

-Depression can occur at any time when you have a serious illness.
-It is important to recognize the symptoms.
+Depression can occur at any time when you have a cancer diagnosis.
+It’s important to recognize the symptoms.
 Help is available to treat and manage it.
 Signs of depression are:

-- Inability or difficulty to concentrate and/or carry out normal activities
+- Inability or difficulty to concentrate, carry out normal activities, or both

 - Change in mood